Sigourney Weaver: 1990s: Continued awards success

 Weaver returned to the big screen with Alien 3 (1992) and Ridley Scott's 1492: Conquest of Paradise (1992) in which she played the role of Queen Isabella.
-In the early 1990s, Weaver appeared in several films including Dave opposite Kevin Kline and Frank Langella.
+In the early 1990s, Weaver appeared in several films, including Dave opposite Kevin Kline and Frank Langella.
 In 1994, she starred in Roman Polanski's drama Death and the Maiden as Paulina Escobar.
-She played the role of agoraphobic criminal psychologist Helen Hudson in the film Copycat (1995).
-Weaver also concentrated on smaller and supporting roles such as Jeffrey (1994) with Nathan Lane and Patrick Stewart.
+She played the role of agoraphobic criminal psychologist Helen Hudson in Copycat (1995).
+Weaver also concentrated on smaller and supporting roles, such as Jeffrey (1994) with Nathan Lane and Patrick Stewart.

 In 1997, she appeared in Ang Lee's The Ice Storm as Janey Carver, a bored but stylish housewife trapped in a failed marriage.
-Weaver earned her second Golden Globe Award for Best Supporting Actress – Motion Picture nomination for the role and won a BAFTA Award for Best Actress in a Supporting Role.
-In 1999, she co-starred as Gwen DeMarco in the science fiction comedy Galaxy Quest and as Alice Goodwin, a mother and school nurse whose negligence results in the accidental drowning of a friend's toddler in the drama A Map of the World, earning her a third nomination for the Golden Globe Award for Best Actress in a Motion Picture – Drama for the latter.
-She also received a star on the Hollywood Walk of Fame that same year.
+Weaver earned her second Golden Globe Award for Best Supporting Actress – Motion Picture nomination and won the BAFTA Award for Best Actress in a Supporting Role.
+In 1999, she co-starred as Gwen DeMarco in the science fiction comedy hit Galaxy Quest and as Alice Goodwin, a mother and school nurse whose negligence results in the accidental drowning of a friend's toddler in the drama A Map of the World, earning her a third nomination for the Golden Globe Award for Best Actress in a Motion Picture – Drama for the latter.
+She also received a star on the Hollywood Walk of Fame on December 16th that same year.